STUDENT INTERNSHIP MANAGEMENT SERVICES

 - the students’ ability to develop and present their accomplishments to their professional advantage (i.e. resumes, personal statements, portfolios, etc.)

-The Justice Resource Center (JRC) Internship Program and WBL
+The Justice Resource Center (JRC) Internship Program and SIMS

-The JRC coordinates law-related internships with the WBL Office for CTE-participating public school students in the Fall, Spring and Summer.
-The JRCWBLSequence details the activities that our students participate in as a precursor to their capstone internship participation.
+The JRC coordinates law-related internships with the SIMS Office for CTE-participating public school students in the Fall, Spring and Summer.
+The learning sequence details the activities that our students participate in as a precursor to their capstone internship participation.
 Our students are matched with industry partners who serve as hosts for their internships.
-In addition to the goals set forth for all WBL programs, the JRC strives to provide our students with an experience that will broaden their knowledge of the career options within the legal profession and equip them with a solid skill-set to assume entry-level roles after high school while pursuing their post-secondary education.
+In addition to the goals set forth for all SIMS programs, the JRC strives to provide our students with an experience that will broaden their knowledge of the career options within the legal profession and equip them with a solid skill-set to assume entry-level roles after high school while pursuing their post-secondary education.

 Summer, Fall and Spring Internships

-For schools to apply for Supplemental Internship Funding (SIF), please complete the SIF application from the WBLRC and updated the required documents below for your school’s program.
+For schools to apply for Supplemental Internship Funding (SIF), please complete the SIF application the required documents below for your school’s program.